Container garden with a purpose:

 ABOUT THE AUTHOR

 Amy Meinhardt grew up gardening but not by choice.
 Her parents were born in the post-Great Depression generation, they grew and canned literally everything (we have an annual family reunion with our 100 plus cousins just to make Sauerkraut).
 Every day from May to October was spent weeding, canning, and pickling.
 If someone had told her that she was going to not only garden as an adult but weirdly learn to love it, she would have fallen over laughing.
 Cooking is her true love but buying herbs at the store is so expensive and doesn’t even last a day.
-For Mother’s Day one year, her husband and kids built her a raised herb box to grew her own herbs, and a new love was born.
+For Mother’s Day one year, her husband and kids built her a raised herb box to grow her own herbs, and a new love was born.
 Amy loves gardening, so much so that rather than sit by the lake she lives on, she sits by her plants.
 Cooking with her herbs and vegetables usually includes skipping to the herb garden then making everyone in the house smell everything she brings in.

-When she’s not gardening, Amy runs a non-profit serving family in need, volunteering at a no-kill animal shelter with her kids and husband, and buying books.
+When she’s not gardening, Amy runs a non-profit serving families in need, volunteering at a no-kill animal shelter with her kids and husband, and buying books.
 Amy checks in on her 85-year-old parents daily and usually can’t reach them by phone because they are in their garden

 More from Gardenize